G-Node/nix/docs/storing_data.md

 ![alias_range_plot](./images/alias_range.png "1-D event data")

 In the plot above, each dot marks the occurrence of an event.
 In such a case it is basically the x-values that are of interest.
-It would be most inefficient to store them twice, first as values in the *DataArray* and then again as ticks in the dimension descriptor.
+It would be inefficient to store them twice, first as values in the *DataArray* and then again as ticks in the dimension descriptor.

 The *AliasRangeDimension* is used in such situations.
 Internally, it is a *RangeDimension* whose information is tied to the information stored in the *DataArray* itself.
 Changing the ticks, label or unit on the dimension descriptor will change the *DataArray* itself.
-Adding an *AliasRangeDimension* is straight forward:
+Adding an *AliasRangeDimension* is straightforward:

 ```c++
 nix::DataArray array = block.createDataArray("events", "nix.irregular_sampled", event_times);